duckietown/docs-brown/book/doc-sky/70-localization-slam-project/10-local-background.md

 In answers.md provide answers to the following questions

 ## Problem 1 - Localization Theory Questions
-Q1- How does particle filter algorithm play a role in Monte Carlo Localization?
+Q1- How does the particle filter algorithm play a role in Monte Carlo Localization?

 Q2- Can Monte Carlo Localization approximate any distribution?
 If no, explain why?
 If yes, describe what controls the nature of approximation?